Brazil profile - Timeline

 2005 February - Murder of US-born missionary and campaigner for Amazon peasant farmers Dorothy Stang throws conflict over land and resources in Amazon into spotlight.
 Government unveils plan to protect part of region from encroachment.

 2005 June-August - Corruption allegations rock the governing Workers' Party.
 A wave of resignations ensues.
-The president makes a televised apology.

 2005 October - Voters in a referendum reject a proposal to ban the sale of firearms.